Jonathan Hofmann, Ph.D., M.P.H.

-Agricultural exposures including pesticides, endotoxins, and diesel exhaust have been associated with risk of various cancers, although the biological mechanisms underlying these associations are generally not well understood.
-To better understand the biologic plausibility and potential mechanisms of action through which these exposures influence cancer risk.
-Dr. Hofmann serves as the principal investigator of the Biomarkers of Exposure and Effect in Agriculture (BEEA) study.
+Agricultural exposures including pesticides, bioaerosols, and diesel exhaust have been associated with risk of various cancers, although the biological mechanisms underlying these associations are generally not well understood.
+The Biomarkers of Exposure and Effect in Agriculture (BEEA) study was designed to facilitate efforts to evaluate the biologic plausibility and potential mechanisms of action through which these and other agricultural exposures may influence cancer risk.
 In this molecular epidemiologic subcohort within the Agricultural Health Study, biospecimens (including blood, urine, buccal cells, and house dust) and updated information on pesticide use and other agricultural exposures were collected from over 1,600 pesticide applicators in Iowa and North Carolina.

-Within BEEA, Dr. Hofmann is investigating the relationships between agricultural exposures and intermediate biomarkers related to multiple myeloma and other cancers.
+Within BEEA, Dr. Hofmann is investigating the relationships between specific pesticides and other agricultural exposures and intermediate cancer-related biomarkers.

 Etiologic Studies of Multiple Myeloma